Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 \subsubsection{Soft samples (X domains)}

 These samples have been the workhorse of the initial studies of the STT, leading to the definition of the adiabatic and non-adiabatic STT terms.
 As Table~\ref{tab:DW-HT} shows, such samples are generally not adequate to test the SOT.
-The VW is a special case in this picture, being a composite object that can easily deform by lateral motion of the vortex core, inducing a displacement of the whole wall along the nanostrip [see e.g., \cite{Beach2008,Tretiakov2008,Clarke2008}].
-As a result, under adiabatic STT for example, the vortex core displaces laterally (along $y$), leading to a longitudinal DW displacement (along $x$).
-The effect is however transient as the core eventually stops or disappears at the nanostrip edge, transforming the VW into a transverse wall (TW).
+The vortex wall is a special case in this picture, being a composite object that can easily deform by lateral motion of the vortex core, inducing a displacement of the whole wall along the nanostrip [see e.g., \cite{Beach2008,Tretiakov2008,Clarke2008}].
+As a result, under adiabatic STT for example, the vortex core displaces laterally (along $y$), leading to a longitudinal domain wall displacement (along $x$).
+The effect is however transient as the core eventually stops or disappears at the nanostrip edge, transforming the vortex wall into a transverse wall.
 The same effect is expected under SOT.

+Micromagnetic studies of the effect of disorder on CIDM by STT show that disorder induces, on top of the expected current threshold for domain wall motion, a modification of the linear regime (change of slope, offset), as well as a suppression of velocity breakdown \cite{Nakatani2003,Thiaville2009,Thiaville2005}.
+The modification of the linear regime may be partly understood by introducting a larger effective damping constant for a magnetic texture (such as a domain wall) moving in a disordered medium \cite{Min2010}.

 Up till now, only two studies have considered X domains with adjacent heavy metal layers.
-An earlier study on Pt/NiFe \cite{Vanhaverbeke2008} investigated the influence of the current direction on the DW polarity (i.e. the direction of the DW's transverse magnetization), and another more recent study addressed thermal effects in Ta/NiFe/Pt \cite{Torrejon2012}.
-Moreover, typical thicknesses of the FM film were 10~nm, so that the effect of the interfacial torques is strongly reduced.
-Note that the Oersted field effect was directly observed in the case of a bilayer sample \cite{Uhlir2011} by time-resolved photoelectron emission microscopy using x-ray magnetic circular dichroism (XMCD-PEEM), a technique that could be used to measure the FL SOT {\em in situ}.
-Simulations have shown that FL SOT modifies the STT driven dynamics \cite{Seo2012}.
+An early study on Pt/NiFe \cite{Vanhaverbeke2008} investigated the influence of the current direction on the domain wall polarity (i.e. the direction of the domain wall's transverse magnetization).
+Another more recent study addressed thermal effects in Ta/NiFe/Pt \cite{Torrejon2012}.
+Moreover, typical thicknesses of the ferromagnetic film were 10~nm, so that the effect of the interfacial torques is strongly reduced.
+Note that the Oersted field effect was directly observed in the case of a bilayer sample \cite{Uhlir2011} by time-resolved photoelectron emission microscopy using x-ray magnetic circular dichroism, a technique that could be used to measure the field-like SOT {\em in situ}.
+Simulations have shown that field-like SOT modifies the STT driven dynamics \cite{Seo2012}.